unl-nimbus-lab/phriky-units/README.rst

 Credits
 ---------

-NIMBUS_ Lab at the University of Nebraska
+NIMBUS_ Lab at the University of Nebraska, Lincoln

 This work was supported in part by NSF awards #1638099 and #1526652, and USDA-NIFA #2013-67021-20947.